adamrneary/tablestakes/docs/data-manipulating.md

 #### dataAggregate()

- Long time ranges accupies a lot of page space.
+ Long time ranges occupy a lot of page space.
 To reduce timeSeries column quantity and aggregate data method ```dataAggregate(aggregator)```  could be used.
  If time range *12 items*, or less aggregation will be applied.
 If time range *more that 12 and less or equal 36* - quarterly.
 If time range *more than 36* - by year.
  It takes on of 4 possible arguments: